-Z.A Bhutto sworn in as President and Chief Martial Law Administrator on December 20, 1971.
+Z.A Bhutto was sworn in as President and Chief Martial Law Administrator on December 20, 1971.
 Pakistan Peoples Party had won a landslide victory in the first general elections of the country in 1970 under his charismatic leadership but in West Pakistan only.
-The events that followed the general elections including the civil war in East Pakistan and Indo-Pakistan war of 1971 cost the country of her eastern half.
+The events that followed the general elections including the civil war in East Pakistan and the Indo-Pakistan war of 1971 cost the country of her eastern half.
 All these developments paved the way for Bhutto’s accession to power who held the office of president and also acted in the capacity of Civilian Chief Martial Administrator till the enforcement of the interim constitution on April 21, 1972.
 The interim constitution provided for a presidential form of government and Bhutto held the office of president till 14th August 1973 when he switched over to premiership under the newly enforced constitution of 1973.

 The process of nationalizing the basic industries was also taken up.
 Ten basic categories of industries were nationalized in Jan 1972 though the program was later expanded to include banks and schools generating ramifications for Pakistan’s economy.
-Similarly, a program of land reforms was undertaken in 1972 fixing ceiling for irrigated land at 150 acres and in case of un-irrigated land at 300 acres.
+Similarly, a program of land reforms was undertaken in 1972 fixing the ceiling for irrigated land at 150 acres and in the case of un-irrigated land at 300 acres.

 On the foreign front, Bhutto made some bold decisions like unilateral withdrawal of Pakistan from the Commonwealth in Feb 1972 and also from SEATO in the same year.
 An agreement was reached with India in July 1972 for making possible the return of 90,000 soldiers, popularly known as the Simla Accord.